From skin concerns to dry and sensitive skin, a Manuka honey facemask could be your perfect skin solution.

 The moisturising mask

-How to: Combine half a small, ripe avocado with a tbsp of Manuka honey and either apply to your whole face or make a smaller batch and dollop onto areas which feel dry for a moisturising mix.
+Either apply to your whole face, or make a smaller batch and dollop onto areas which feel dry for a moisturising mix.

 Handpicked article: 5 DIY Face Masks for Moisturising